 Keep kids busy, but don’t give them things to do that are overly repetitive or boring (even if you’d rather not do these jobs yourself!).
 It’s OK if they water the borders for a couple of minutes, then help you with some pruning, then go back to watering, then plant some seeds etc. It will all get done in the end.

 Show them, then ask them to show you

 This one works brilliantly with my 3 year old.
 I get to show her the right way to do it, then she gets to boss me around telling me what to do.
 Then she shows her big brother, her dad, next door’s cat……

 It’s really worth sparing a patch of earth or a container that your child can call their own; they will become so much more involved in looking after it if they have a sense of responsibility.
 Encourage them to decorate their plot, choose their plants, write their own plant markers and teach them how to look after their plants.
 We gave each of our children their own little plot at our allotment and the pride they take in caring for those small pieces of earth is magical to see.

 Yes, there will be laundry consequences.
 But I can’t garden without getting grubby so I don’t expect my kids to either, and besides, it’s fun to dig in earth with your hands, water your wellies and generally forget yourself in real hands-on engagement with nature.

-I don’t spend every minute in the garden or allotment being productive; for me a lot of the joy is in the ability to just “be” there.
-Kids are the same.
+I don’t spend every minute in the garden or allotment being productive.
+For me, gardening is a fantastic way to stop being busy and a lot of the joy is in the ability to just “be” there.
+Kids are the same in my experience.
 I find that as long as I’m pottering about in the background they are often content to do the same and there’s no need to interfere.
 And when they do get a bit restless, remember that series of little jobs I mentioned earlier?